Jens Palsberg is a Professor and former Department Chair of Computer Science at

 programming languages, software engineering, and information security.

-He is the editor-in-chief of
+He is the chair of ACM SIGPLAN,

-a member of the editorial board of Information and Computation,
+a member of the editorial board of Information and Computation, and

-Software Engineering, and a former conference program chair of
+He is also a former conference program chair of

 ACM Symposium on Principles of Programming Languages (POPL),